Nirupama Rajapaksa: Biography

-Rajapaksa is the niece of former Sri Lankan President and later Prime Minister Mahinda Rajapaksa.
-Her late father, George and them were first cousins (her late paternal grandfather, D. M. Rajapaksa and their late father, D. A. Rajapaksa were brothers).
+She is the niece of former Sri Lankan President and later Prime Minister Mahinda Rajapaksa.
+Her late father George and Mahinda were first cousins (her late paternal grandfather, D. M. Rajapaksa and their late father, D. A. Rajapaksa were brothers).

 Career

 She served as a deputy minister of water supply and drainage during the presidency of Mahinda Rajapaksa between 2010 and 2015.

 Pandora Papers controversy

-Her name was mentioned in the Pandora Papers which were released in October 2021.
-It was revealed that she and her husband controlled a shell company they used to buy luxury apartments in London and Sydney, and to make investments.
+Her name was mentioned in the Pandora Papers which were leaked to the public in October 2021.
+Portions of the Papers revealed that she and her husband controlled a shell company they used to make investments and buy luxury apartments in London and Sydney.
 Nadesan set up other shell companies and trusts in secrecy jurisdictions, and he used them with the intention to obtain lucrative consulting contracts from foreign companies doing business with the Sri Lankan government and to buy artwork.
-Many reports related the fraudulent efforts as part of Rajapksa family’s undisclosed wealth in offshore countries.
+Many reports related the fraudulent efforts as part of Rajapksa family's undisclosed wealth in offshore countries.

-ICiJ reports that Rajapaksa and Nadesan declined to answer ICIJ’s questions about their trusts and companies.
+The International Consortium of Investigative Journalists (ICIJ) reported that Rajapaksa and Nadesan declined to answer its questions about their trusts and companies.